xiumei/CPLabsENV/README.md

 It supports applications written in Ruby on Rails and NodeJS as well as the above run with MySQL and Mongo DB based on Fedora 23.
 The repo offers some scripts to build all docker images from dockerfiles and run applications on your local box.

+*Note: The images are used to mimic development environment for Customer Portal Labs only.
+They are not supposed to apply in production.

 # Features
 - Share dockerfiles to build environment for RoR and Nodejs applications as well as MySQL and Mongo DB.
 - Offer dockerfiles to set up proxy for Customer Portal Labs.